microsoft/Kusto-Query-Language/doc/pivotplugin.md

 |Heat|3|0|

-### Specify the pivoted column, aggregation function and multiple additional columns.
+### Specify the pivoted column, aggregation function and multiple additional columns

 For each event type, source and state, sum the number of direct deaths.